Best Marriage & Family Therapy (MFT) Degree Programs in Washington 2026

 Campus Based - Visit Website

-• 64-credit MA program
+• 23-month program duration.

-• In-person daytime classes
+• In-person delivery format.

-• $690 per credit tuition
+• $690 per credit tuition.

-• Community clinical partnerships
+• 15-month clinical experience.

 #3